HMO licensing - frequently asked questions

 What does licensing mean?

-Why were the additional licensing schemes brought in?
+Why is a citywide additional licensing scheme being brought in?

 When and what is the scheme?

-- When did the additional licensing schemes start?
+- When does the citywide additional licensing scheme start?

 - What happens to the existing licensing schemes?